 Although they still represent a small percentage of the cars on U.S. roadways, electric vehicles are becoming more popular with each passing month.
-There were more than 360,000 electric vehicles sold in 2018, a new record, and an 80 percent increase in sales year-over-year.
+There were about 330,000 plug-in electric vehicles sold in the U.S. in 2019.
 So even if you don’t have an electric car now, it’s likely that you’ll be sharing a ride in one sometime soon.
 Either way, it’s a good idea to get familiar with electric car charging stations.

 There are three standard electric car charging levels.
 All electric cars are capable of being charged on Level 1 and 2 stations.
 Some vehicles, however, cannot charge at a Level 3.
 In addition to these, Tesla uses a proprietary charger, the Tesla Supercharger, that is only for Tesla vehicles.